trustoverip/tswg-acdc-specification/spec/spec.md

 |cd| container/credential SAID of ACDC or ACDC bulk aggregate when bulk-issued |
 |ts| transaction state value string |

-The fields shall appear in the following order `[d, u, cd, ts]` and are all required.
+The fields shall appear in the following order `[d, u, cd, ts]`.
+When used in private (blinded) mode, all are required.
+When used in public (unblinded) mode, the SAID, `d` field is optional, the UUID, `u` field is not allowed, but both the container SAID, `cd` and transaction state, `ts` fields are required.

 ##### SAID, `d` field